nvalline/budget-tracker/README.md

 ## How To Use

-Once the application is loaded in the browser, simply click the 'New Workout' button to create a workout and enter the first exercise.
+Once the application is loaded in the browser, simply enter the name of the transaction in the first input field, enter the transaction amount in the second input field and select the appropriate button to either add or subtract the amount of the funds from your balance.

-Click either the 'Add Exercises' button if additional exercises are to be add to the workout or the 'Complete' button complete the workout.

-In the navigation bar, click 'Fitness Tracker' to return to the main page or 'Dashboard' to view the workout stats.

 [Back To The Top](#project-name)